aerospike/aerospike-client-c/tools/ael-gui/README.md

 ## What you need

+The fastest path is the **Docker quickstart** below — it needs nothing but docker and GitHub access.
+To build and run natively instead:

 - **This branch** (`dylan/ael-gui`).
 It is based on `dylan/return-error-messages`, which carries the error-details client support (verbosity policy, field-45 decode) the tool builds against.